jupyterhub/zero-to-jupyterhub-k8s/README.md

 We also rely on persistent disks created by the Google Cloud Platform.

-You may provision a disk on the Google Cloud Shell using the following command:
+Before deploying for the first time, provision a disk on the Google Cloud Shell using the following command:

     gcloud compute disks create your-disk-name-here --size 10GiB